galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 [Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and inter-annual variations in climate, as well as habitat factors (such as elevation).

 Now you have a file containing all the data on the species of interest.
-The main goal of this step is to model a phenology that will be used to predict values for missing counts at local sites and create a material that can be used to generate charts.
+The main goal of this step is to model one phenology per year using a general additive model (GAM) with time and sites as explanatory variables.
+This model will be used to predict values for missing counts at local sites.

 This step will allow you to compute and display the phenology of a species.
-In the second part, you will learn that it is possible to show the phenology of various species on a single chart allowing to compare them and analyse them more easily.
+In the second part, you will learn that it is possible to view the phenology of various species on a single chart allowing to compare them and analyse them more easily.

 > ### {% icon hands_on %} Hands-on: Phenology
 > 1. **Flight curve** {% icon tool %} with the following parameters